 If circumstances prevent us from fighting or fleeing, our system resorts to freezing.
 This is common in children who have no recourse when parents are angry or scolding.
 Our body appears frozen and our mind experiences a kind of dissociative paralysis.
 We’re unable to think clearly or reply to someone well.
 Inside we’re frightened.
 Our heart may be racing.
 We might feel dizzy or sweaty.
 This response can lead to shame when we can’t find our thoughts or words in the middle of an interview or work presentation.
 An extreme reaction can cause your whole system to shut down and you fall asleep.

-A fawn response, also called submit, is common among codependents and typical in trauma-bonded relationships with abusers and narcissists.
+A fawn response, also called submit, is common among codependents and typical in trauma-bonded relationships with narcissists and abusers.
 When fawning, we seek to please and appease someone to avoid conflict.
 Internally, we’re unable to regulate our emotions.
 We frantically look to someone else to normalize them.
 Attachment becomes our priority, a pattern that likely began in childhood.
 In submitting, we go along to stay in the relationship.
 We can’t stand up for ourselves or get our needs met.
 We avoid danger and pain by accommodating someone else.
 We shrink, silence our voice, and repress our wants and needs.
 Inside, we suffer and feel inferior and unworthy.
 This is a typical response to living with an abuser, especially when the abuse involves rage, sexual trauma, or interpersonal violence.
 Sometimes, this reaction doesn’t show up until we’re in a relationship and feel frenzied to attach to our partner.
 Some narcissists flip from fight to faun and crave, plead, or demand attention to soothe their desperation.

 Like an animal caught in a predator’s jaws, in a flop response, our muscles go limp, and we might faint, become totally disoriented, or lose control over bodily functions.